Redhair-Shannks/Redhair-Shannks/README.md

-* 🌱 Leveling up in: TypeScript, cloud computing
+* 🌱 Leveling up in: TypeScript,nextjs